AndrewChen1982/objective-c_class_jsonify/README.md

-# class jsonify
+# Objective-C Class object jsonify
-Objective-C, JSON string to class object, Class Object to JSON string
+It's a jsonify tool for JSON string to class object and Class Object to JSON string.